-Welcome to the Limb Lengthening and Complex Reconstruction Service where we specialize in limb lengthening and deformity correction for adults and children.We provide opportunities for individuals who previously had no treatment alternatives.
+The HSS Limb Lengthening and Complex Reconstruction Service specializes in limb lengthening and deformity correction for adults and children.
+Our unique skill with a variety of bone reconstruction techniques enables us to sculpt bone and even create bone where there was none.We provide opportunities for individuals who previously had no treatment alternatives.

 Pain in the hip, knee, and ankle can often be caused by bowlegs (varus deformity) or knock knees (valgus deformity).
 This often leads to pain, cosmetic deformity, and premature knee arthritis.